uvaai/pdp/monopoly/en/money/10 Startingmoney.md

 **Tips:**

-   1. You're allowed to manually change the number of starting money each time.
+   1. You're allowed to manually change the amount of starting money each time.

    2. You can test your code by providing the player with a huge amount of starting money.
 With a million euros you effectively create the same situation as you did for Donald Trump mode in assignment 1.